Data presented here may not be the most recent available

 Honduras (the Republic of Honduras) is bordered by Guatemala (west), El Salvador and Nicaragua (south), and the Gulf of Honduras in the Caribbean Sea (north).
 It has a narrow Pacific coastline.
-Prior to 1580 the name Honduras was used for the east and Higueras for the west and it has also been called Guaymuras.
+Prior to 1580 the name Honduras was used for the east while Higueras was used for the west.
+It has also been called Guaymuras.

 Honduras was populated by Mayans and other tribes prior to Columbus visiting in 1502.
 From 1524 it was progressively conquered (for silver), becoming Spanish Honduras and part of the Kingdom of Guatemala but the Mosquitia in the northeast resisted Spanish dominance with the support of the British.